datastaxdevs/workshop-graphql-netflix/README.md

 | **Target Database** | `netflix_workshop_db` |
 | **Target Keyspace** | `netflix_keyspace` |

-and click next to launch the treatment asynchronously.
+and click next to start the process asynchronously.

 ✅ **Step 9f: Wait for the batch to import your data**